misken/hillmaker/paper/paper.md

 and generalize.
 Additionally, the implementation of percentile functions in SQL is dialect dependent.

 Early versions of hillmaker were used in hundreds of projects in multiple healthcare engineering departments and consulting firms.
-It was written in [Microsoft Access](https://www.microsoft.com/en-us/microsoft-365/access) and released as an open source project in the early 2000s.
-You can still find it on SourceForge at [https://sourceforge.net/projects/hillmaker/](https://sourceforge.net/projects/hillmaker/).
+It was written in Microsoft Access [@msaccess] and released as an open source project in the early 2000s.
+You can still find it on SourceForge at [sourceforge.net/projects/hillmaker/](https://sourceforge.net/projects/hillmaker/).
 An academic paper about this early version was published [@isken2002modeling] after the first author left industry and joined Oakland University.
 Unfortunately, development on this version languished for a variety of technical and logistical reasons.
 So, hillmaker continued to get significant use but few improvements were made.